Fergie-B/On-The-Rocks/README.md

 - Adult users that wish to find a cocktail to make
 - Adult users that want to post and share a cocktail that they have made
 - Adult users that want find a cocktail to make for the Spirits they have to hand
+- Adult users that want to attend classes solo or in a group to learn the art of cocktail making
 - Hospitality Industry staff looking to research cocktail types for customers requests
 - Hospitality Industry staff that want to post cocktails they have made to increase awareness of their premises
+- Hospitality Industry staff that want attend classes to learn or improve their cocktail making skills

 ### User Requirements and Expectations
 - Fully Responsive on all devices